carlos-gg/digitalgarden/content/AI/Deep learning/GANs.md

 ### Few/one-shot learning GANs
-See "Few one-shot learning GANs" section in [One, few-shot learning](AI/One,%20few-shot%20learning.md)
+See "Few one-shot learning GANs" section in [[AI/One, few-shot learning]]

 ### GANs for anomaly detection